 Perhaps you’ve heard the news, TV personality Gifty Anti got married today.
-It has been in the news and the topic for conversations since the marriage was announced.
-As usual folks are not just celebrating her, but saying some sexist, mean and silly things.
+It has been in the news, and the topic for conversations since the marriage was announced.
+As usual, folks are not just celebrating her, but saying some sexist, mean and silly things.
 The focus has been about her finding a man to marry at age 45.

 Case in point, this person who claims it is rare for women Anti’s age to find husbands.

 Most of the headlines, comments on social media seem and conversations suggest she is lucky or she waited too long to do this.
 On social media, people are thanking God for finally blessing her with a husband.
-Others are commending her for finally becoming submissive enough to attract a man.
+Others are commending her for eventually becoming submissive enough to attract a man.
 People are also thanking her husband, Nana Ansah Quao for marrying a woman her age.
 References have been made to her ‘biological clock.’

 It is true that Gifty Anti’s marriage was always going to become news and a national conversation.
-She is a successful TV personality who is popular and loved for the work she does for women and children’s rights.
+She is a successful TV personality who is famous and loved for the work she does for women and children’s rights.
 But judging by the public reaction to the news, it seems many Ghanaians believe she has now arrived – you know, like now that she has found a man, she has achieved everything – she is now complete.

 Interestingly, I still don’t know how old her husband is.
 No one is talking about his age or how lucky and blessed he is to have a successful, well-connected and hard-working woman for a wife.
 The fuss about Gifty Anti’s age and her marriage highlights our society’s ingrained sexism – where no matter a woman’s achievement, her worth is attached to her husband’s.

-This is not a uniquely African or Ghanaian thing, when 50-year-old George Clooney married a successful human rights lawyer, the headlines were about how fortunate the woman is.
+This is not a uniquely African or Ghanaian thing when 50-year-old George Clooney married a successful human rights lawyer, the headlines were about how fortunate the woman is.
 The world media only recently stopped hounding actress Jennifer Aniston about marriage and babies.

 That Gifty Anti is a successful businesswoman with a thriving media company, a widely watched TV program and a public relevance in a space very few women thrive should be enough, but it isn’t.
 Those who insist that people are talking because she’s a celebrity must look beyond the veneer.